ESL skit for first and second conditionals - I'm bored!

 Teen: If I paint my neighbour’s fence, he’ll pay me.

 Each teen says a line with a job, as above.
-The teen then runs to a corner of the stage and mimes doing the job.
-All teens are now scattered over the stage, each miming their task.
-After a moment they all meet again in the center of the stage.
-They show each other the money they have earned.
+After that, the runs to a corner of the stage and mimes the job.
+After a while, all teens are scattered over the stage, each miming their task.
+After a moment, they all meet again in the center of the stage.
+Finally, they show each other the money they have earned.

 Teen: Wow.
 Now we all have money.